coppermine-gallery/cpg1.6.x/README.txt

 Answer: You need to change permissions on a few directories before you can do anything else.
 Using your FTP program or website Control Panel, change permissions on the: "include", "albums", "albums/userpics", and "albums/edit" directories to 777.
 You should also create a new directory in albums that you will FTP your images/files into (name it "uploads" or any thing that catches your fancy -just no spaces or funny diacritical symbols, please.) and set it's permissions to '777' also.
 Some server set-ups will not work with chmod '777'.
 In which case, you should use '755'.
 (Confused?
 Don't know what CHMODE is?
 You've been warned, need we say more?)

 Question: I changed the permissions.
 What's next?
 Answer: You need to create a MySQL(i) database.
 Using your website Control Panel or a tool like phpMyAdmin, create a MySQL(i) database.
-Write down the database name, the username and password – you'll need it to successfully install Coppermine.
+Write down the database name, the username and password â€“ you'll need it to successfully install Coppermine.
 If you already have a database you're using for a BBS or something else, that'll work just as well.
 You can use that database for Coppermine, too.
 If you have a BBS and plan to connect it to Coppermine install, you'll need to share the database anyway.

 Question: My files are in place, permissions are set, and I have my database information.
 What's the next step?
 Answer: Read the...
 (Oops, sorry.)
 Now you have to run the Coppermine install.
 Launch your web browser and enter http://www.yousite.com/coppermine/install.php and fill in the information that is requested.
 If you have never used ImageMagick before, leave that line blank during the install process.
 You can always add that information after you have Coppermine up and running.